tensorwerk/hangar-py/docs/concepts.rst

 provide a list of conflicts which it identifies.
 In general these fall into 4
 catagories:

-1) **Additions** in both branches which created new keys (samples / datasets / metadata) with non-compatible values.
-For samples & metadata, the hash of the data is compared, for datasets, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.
+1) **Additions** in both branches which created new keys (samples / cellstores / metadata) with non-compatible values.
+For samples & metadata, the hash of the data is compared, for cellstores, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.
 2) **Removal** in ``Master Commit/Branch`` **& Mutation** in ``Dev Commit/Branch``.
-   Applies for samples, datasets, and metadata identically.
+   Applies for samples, cellstores, and metadata identically.
 3) **Mutation** in ``Dev Commit/Branch`` **& Removal** in ``Master Commit/Branch``.
-   Applies for samples, datasets, and metadata identically.
+   Applies for samples, cellstores, and metadata identically.
 4) **Mutations** on keys both branches to non-compatible values.
-For samples & metadata, the hash of the data is compared, for datasets, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.
+For samples & metadata, the hash of the data is compared, for cellstores, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.